bml-research/data_analysis_bml/excel/excel_09_data_analysis_exercises.md

 Round the values to 3 decimals.

->Note that for the R-equivalent of this question you are also asked to calculates the median.
+>Note that for the R-equivalent of this question you are also asked to calculate the median.
 This is not a standard option in Excel.
 This shows again that Excel is a little less flexible compared to R.

 ---